zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/100-cli-commands/zarf_package_inspect.md

 ```
   -h, --help              help for inspect
+  -k, --key string        Path to public key file for validating signed packages
   -s, --sbom              View SBOM contents while inspecting the package
       --sbom-out string   Specify an output directory for the SBOMs from the inspected Zarf package
+      --validate          Validate any checksums and signatures while inspecting the package
 ```

 ## Options inherited from parent commands